 Using both thumbs, gently massage from the belly button toward the outside.
 “Walk” your fingers from the stomach to the chest.
 Make gentle, sweeping motions outward.

 6. Moving Up

 Blau and Hogg suggest making a “sun- and-moon” motion by using both of your index fingers to trace a circle — the “sun” — that starts at the top of your baby’s chest and ends around her belly button.

 Now take your right hand and go back up, tracing a “moon” (a backwards “c”) up to the top of her chest; then do the same with your left hand (a forward “c”).
 Repeat this a few times.
 Then do a heart-shaped movement — with all of your fingers on the chest, at the center of the breastbone, gently trace a heart, ending at her belly button.

-If you begin to repeat these steps, increasing the duration of the massage, your baby will begin to look forward to this expereince with you .
-Never continue with a massage is she cries or become fussy.
+Tell your baby how much you love him or her, and how special your time is together.
+If you begin to repeat these steps, increasing the duration of the massage, your baby will begin to look forward to this experience with you .
+Never continue with infant massage is she cries or become fussy.
 If this happens, let a few weeks go by, and then try again for a shorter time.
 You have the power to acclimate your baby to the joy and healing powers of touch.
 With this will come a more relaxed baby, and an ability to instantly put your baby at ease.
 Relax and enjoy!